Learn more about LLCs and S Corps in Delaware.

 Although a standard LLC is also a pass-through tax entity at the state level, it’s important to be aware about how LLC ownership affects your personal income tax liabilities.
 You have to report all your LLC profits and losses on your personal income tax return.
 And you have to pay income taxes on all your profits, even if you choose to leave some profits in your LLC’s account.

 When it comes to an LLC vs an S Corp in Delaware, both business types have strict ownership requirements.
 It’s difficult to transfer ownership of an LLC because Delaware’s default rules require all LLC members to consent before they admit a new member.
 And it’s difficult to become an owner of an S Corporation because there’s a limitation on how many owners an S Corporation can have and who the owners can be.

+However, an S corp can own other businesses.
 Also, S Corporations can’t have more than one class of stock.

 These ownership restrictions can have significant and differing impacts on your goals and your ability to raise capital.
 It’s important to speak to legal and financial experts about whether either of these business types is the right choice for you.

 If you own an LLC in Delaware, you normally have no personal liability for the LLC’s financial and legal obligations.
 An S Corporation is a tax designation and not a separate business entity, so it doesn’t offer any liability protection on its own.
 Any liability protection you receive from an S Corporation comes from the underlying business entity that elected the tax status.
 If you have an LLC that elects S Corp status for taxation, you will have the liability protection provided by the LLC.

 You have to set up your business entity and then file extra paperwork to elect S Corporation status, so forming an S Corporation is more time consuming.